modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

-# How to deploy Create Team App into Teams
+# How to deploy CreateTeam App into Teams

 Create Team is provided as an Microsoft Teams App that needs to be uploaded to your organisation's Apps section within Microsoft Teams.

 ** NOTE Some of the steps below require making changes to your Microsoft Online Tennant which can sometimes take a few hours to take effect. ***

-## Admin Consent for Create Team App API
+## Admin Consent for CreateTeam App API

 For the App to be able to create teams in the target Teams Tenant, it is a requirement that a Office 365 Global Admin of that tenant grants admin consent.